 Further weight savings were done by using carbon fibre reinforced plastics for the prop-shafts, sump-guard, and lower control arms of the suspension.
 Most of the exterior body panels were moulded in fibreglass and plastic (carbon & Kevlar on evolution models); bonnet/hood, boot/trunk lid, door skins, fenders/wings, bumpers, and spoiler.
 The resulting weight of the rally car was said to be around 1050 kg (2,315 lbs).

-An early prototype of the rally car was able to win the 1984 Rallye des Milles Pistes, the famed French military testing grounds, but the overall development of the car was far from finished.
-As it was often the case with such projects, it suffered from many delays, problems, and seemingly second thoughts from the management as to the car’s doubtful competitiveness in the WRC thanks to the arrival of dedicated supercars.
+An early prototype of the Starion 4WD Rally was able to win its class at the 1984 Rallye des Milles Pistes, on the famed French military testing grounds, but the overall development of the car was far from finished.
+As it was often the case with such projects, it suffered from many delays, problems, and seemingly second thoughts from the management as to the car’s doubtful competitiveness in the WRC thanks to the arrival of dedicated mid-engine Group B supercars.
 In comparison, the Starion 4WD was rather crude with an already outdated design concept.

-However, the Starion 4WD Rally would have arguably been very competitive at the national level, especially in the Asia-Pacific region.
-As such, work slowly continued with an expected homologation at the end of 1986 with an official participation in the November RAC rally.
+However, the Starion 4WD Rally would be arguably very competitive at the national level, especially in the Asia-Pacific region, where Group B supercars were scarce.
+As such, work slowly continued with an expected homologation at the end of 1986 paired with an official participation in the November RAC rally.

 ANECDOTE: A Mitsubishi Starion 4WD Rally is featured in the 2008 manga-derived movie “Special Stage” (Esu esu).